Trump Adds To NASA Budget, Approves Crewed Mission To Mars

 And Mars is just as bad.
 DrabbadabbaTISH!

 Good news!
 The grays do not want to eat us!
-(Score:2)
+(Score:3)

 Have always been surprised at Trump's support of NASA, whether as magnanimously as he would like us think or not.
 At least it is not a 30% or more cut like some other agencies.
 He rejects science, except when it comes to expanding real estate...